AlexanderEDavis/AlexanderEDavis/README.md

 - 🤝 I’m looking for help with **developing a quiz platform for revision**

-- 👨‍💻 All of my projects will be available at [www.adcm.uk](www.adcm.uk)
+- 👨‍💻 All of my projects will be available at [www.adcm.uk](www.adcm.uk) when I get the time to create the site

 - 💬 Ask me about **what I teach my students**